 Then I rolled each piece between the palms of my hands to form a log.
 I wrapped each piece in a square of wax paper and twisted the ends.
 Voila!!!

-Rich, buttery, melt in your mouth bites of caramel bliss wrapped around marshmallows describes these wonderful little confections.
+This delicious candy is made of rich, buttery, melt in your mouth bites of caramel bliss wrapped around marshmallows.
+It’s absolutely divine!

 - 2 cups white sugar